On the Tur\'an Number of Generalized Theta Graphs: Basic Notation and Useful Lemmas

-To see the second statement, we note in the final embedding process, one can start by embedding the prescribed vertex in the preferred part, and the rest of the process follows unchanged. \end{proof} \begin{lemma} Let $G$ be a bipartite graph on $V\cup W$.
-Suppose $|V|=m$, $|W|\geq md$, and for all $v\in V$, $d\leq \text{deg}(v) \leq Cd$ for some constant $C$.
-Then, there exists a subgraph which is a disjoint union of $\frac{1}{C+1}m$ copies of $K_{d/C,1}$'s. \end{lemma} \begin{proof} The proof is by a simple greedy algorithm.
-We start by choosing a vertex $v_0\in V$ and finding a $K_{d/C,1}$ centered at $v_0$.
-Then we delete from $W$ all the vertices adjacent to $v_0$, and obtain a new bipartite graph called $G_1$ on the bipartition $V_1\cup W_1$.
-Note the number of vertices in $W_1$ is at least $(m-C)d$, and all of them are adjacent to some vertex of $V_1$.
+It is left to check the second statement.
+After we obtained the subgraph H with minimal degree at least $\ell$, in the final embedding process, we can start by embedding the prescribed vertex in the preferred part, and the rest of the process follows unchanged. \end{proof} \begin{lemma} Let $G$ be a bipartite graph on the vertex bipartition $V\cup W$.
+Suppose $|V|=m$, $|W|\geq mp$ for some $p\geq 1$.
+For all $v\in V$, $\text{deg}(v) \leq Cp$ for some constant $C\geq 1$.
+For all $w\in W$, $\text{deg}(w)>0$.
+Then, there exists a subgraph which is a disjoint union of at least $\frac{1}{C+1}m$ copies of $K_{p/C,1}$'s, whose centers are all in $V$. \end{lemma} \begin{proof} The proof is by a simple greedy algorithm.
+We start by choosing a vertex $v_0\in V$ and finding a copy of $K_{p/C,1}$ centered at $v_0$.
+Then we delete both $v_0$ and all the vertices adjacent to $v_0$, and obtain a new bipartite graph called $G_1$ on the bipartition $V_1\cup W_1$.
+Note the number of vertices in $W_1$ is more than $(m-C)p$, each of which is adjacent to some vertex of $V_1$.
 There are $(m-1)$ vertices in $V_1$.
-As long as $m\geq C+1$, and thus $(m-1)\frac{d}{C} \leq (m-C) d$, it follows there exists at least one vertex $v_1\in V_1$, whose degree in $W_1$ is at least $\frac{d}{C}$.
+As long as $m\geq C+1$, and thus $(m-1)\frac{p}{C} \leq (m-C) p$, it follows that there exists at least one vertex $v_1\in V_1$, whose degree in $W_1$ is at least $\frac{p}{C}$.